JeanPierrePro/JeanPierrePro/README.md

 backand and front
 -----------------

 Welcome to my portfolio!
-I’m a full-stack developer with a wide range of experience building customized web applications.
-From creating dynamic, user-friendly interfaces to developing solid back-end systems, I enjoy turning ideas into functional and scalable solutions.
-My focus is always on delivering high-quality user experiences, ensuring that both the design and performance are optimized.
-I have a passion for coding, and I’m constantly learning new technologies to stay updated with the latest trends in web development.
-My goal is to build products that not only solve problems but are also intuitive and enjoyable to use.
+I’m an aspiring back-end developer currently studying web development.
+I focus on building efficient back-end systems and have experience with Python, C++, and MongoDB, while also learning front-end technologies like React and TypeScript.

+I enjoy tackling new challenges and am always eager to learn.
+My goal is to contribute to projects that solve real-world problems and improve user experiences.

 * 🌍 I'm based in Portugal,Fundao
 * 🖥️ See my portfolio at [See my portfolio](http://portfolio-jeanpierrepros-projects.vercel.app)